davewragg1/https-github.com-coderefinery-word-count-/README.md

 # Word count example

-These programs will count words in a given text, plot a bar chart of the 10 most common words, and test [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law) on the two most common words.
+These programs will count the words in a given text, plot a bar chart of the 10 most common words, and test [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law) on the two most common words.